Technical College of the Lowcountry

 University of South Carolina Veteran & Military Affairs

 The University of South Carolina was ranked number one by Military Times as the best university for Veterans in 2022.
-Now, the university's Veteran & Military Affairs department has partnered with the SC Coalition to provide more educational and career resources for Veterans across the state.
-Veteran & Military Affairs help guide Veterans in their transition process by providing them access to information tailored for them and
+Now, the uscuniversity's Veteran & Military Affairs department has partnered with the SC Coalition to provide more educational and career resources for Veterans across the state.
+Veteran & Military Affairs help guide Veterans in their transition process by providing them access to information tailored for them andusc their dependents, on-campus connections and resources, tuition assistance and so much more.
+Seventy-percent of Veterans go back to college post-military service and USC is committed to providing them with the tools that they need for success.

 "Partnerships is a big key piece to us furthering our commitment and providing more holistic support for our entire student population.
 It means a great deal to us as a flagship university in the state of South Carolina to be the first four-year public university to partner with SCDVA on this platform that I believe will be incredibly valuable for servicemembers as they are transitioning out...," says Executive Director of Veterans and Military Affairs Jared Evans.